 All Teaching Areas Have the Same Basic Responsibilities

-Regardless of the position or grade level, you are interested in, you must tackle the essential responsibilities and make the teaching experience your own.
+Regardless of the position or grade level you are interested in, you must tackle the essential responsibilities and make the teaching experience your own.
 Bring the classroom to life via unique methods that work for you and excite your students.
-This is a talent that you will develop over time.
+This talent will develop over time.
 But for right now, take it one step at a time, and look forward to your new career!
-Continue to take professional development to move your career in education forward.
+Continue to take professional development to move your career in education forward

-Examine Your Own Talents and Interests to Determine Your Teaching Area
+Examine Your Talents and Interests to Determine Your Teaching Area

 Once you have chosen a course that you know you will enjoy and think you can effectively teach, you need to pick a grade level.
 Each level of education (elementary, middle school, high school, and post-secondary) requires its own certification and unique skill set.
 The more open you are to teaching different grade levels, the better chance you will have of finding opportunities.
 So, try to keep an open mind during the job search process.